google/bulk_fhir_tools/README.md

 go build cmd/bcda_fetch/bcda_fetch.go
 ```

+To build on a GCP VM, you can follow these [instructions](docs/gcp_vm_setup.md)
+to get the environment setup.

 <!---TODO(b/199179306): add link below when public.--->
 Or download a prebuilt binary from the GitHub releases tab.